 - On the Synchronization tab, you can enter values for synchronization.

-SubSync analyzes the subtitle file and synchronizes to video automatically.
+SubSync analyzes the subtitle file and synchronizes it to the video automatically.
 It supports an uncapped number of languages; thus, it can recognize the language of the audio track and finds the subtitle file accordingly.
 It is also possible to detect encoded characters, drag, and drop with SubSync.
-Some advanced features, such as minimum speech recognition, max points distance are included in the package.
+Some advanced features, such as minimum speech recognition, max points distance, are included in the package.

 10. Subtitle Workshop

 Subtitle Workshop is a text-based subtitle editing toolset.
-Behind the simple interface and functionality, this software packs all the necessary tools, spell checking, automatic timing, shortcuts, smart line adjusting, and more.
+This software packs all the necessary tools, spell checking, automatic timing, shortcuts, smart line adjusting, and more behind the simple interface and functionality.
 It is also possible to customize functions for electronic timing and text manipulation with its fantastic toolset.

 Key Features of Subtitle Workshop

-- Adopting the up-to-date technology, Subtitle Workshop includes smart line adjusting, automatic durations, EPS conversion, and more.
+- Adopting up-to-date technology, Subtitle Workshop includes smart line adjusting, automatic durations, EPS conversion, and more.

 - A unique, customizable system is kept in place to manually or automatically detect, mark, and refine all kinds of subtitle errors.